-Policy ER1 of the Local Plan states that proposals should maintain or enhance the prevailing water flow regime on-site, including an allowance for climate change, and ensure the risk of flooding is not increased elsewhere.
+Policy ER1 of the Local Plan states that provide a prevailing prevailing provide a prevailing prevail water flow regime on-site, including an allowance for climate change, and ensure the risk of flooding is not increased elsewhere.
 The Paignton Neighbourhood Plan offers similar planwide aspirations in Policy PNP1(i) and area-specific aspirations are offered in Policy PNP24.